phamnam2003/challenges/pattern/README.md

   - 2. Managers appreciate proactive refactoring as it eliminates the need for special refactoring tasks later.
 Happy bosses make happy programmers

 - **4. During the code review**:

   - 1. The code review maybe the last chance to tidy up the code before it becomes available to the public.

   - 2. It's best to perform such reviews in a pair with an author.
 This way you could fix simple problems quickly and gauge the time for fixing the more difficult ones.

+### How to refactor

+- **1. The code should become cleaner**:

+  - 1. If the code remains just as unclean after refactoring...
+Well, I'm sorry, but you've just wasted an hour of your life.
+Try to figure out why this happened.

+  - 2. It frequently happens when you move away from refactoring with small changes and mix a who brunch of refactoring into one big change.
+So it's very easy to lose your mind, especially if you have a time limit.

+  - 3. But it can also happen when working with extremely sloppy code.
+Whatever you improve, the code as a whole remains disaster.

+  - 4. In this case, it's a worthwhile to think about completely rewriting parts of the code.
+But before that, you should have written tests and set aside a good chunk of time.
+Otherwise, you'll end up with the kinds of result we talked about in the first paragraph.

+- **2. New functionality shouldn't be created during refactoring**: Don't mix refactoring and direct development of new features.
+Try to separate these processes at least within the confines of individual commits.

+- **3. All existing tests must pass after refactoring**